-The following article refers to functionality available in Workflow builder, which can be accessed in one of the following locations, depending on your configuration:
+The following article refers to functionality available in Workflow builder, which can be accessed by going to:

 Administration > HR > Workflows

 It is possible, using a workflow, to automatically populate a template letter, send it to an employee, and store it in their documents.
-One examples of a use case for this is to automate the generation of an employee contract or probation letter.
-An additional use case (which we will cover below) is a salary increase letter for a scheduled salary increase.
+One example for this is to automate the generation of an employee contract or probation letter.
+An additional use (which we will cover below) is a salary increase letter for a scheduled salary increase.

-Before going into the use case example, we will explain a bit further how template letter settings should be configured and the additional setup requirements when using them with workflows.
+Before going into the how to set up the workflow, we will explain a bit further how template letter settings should be configured and the additional setup requirements when using them with workflows.

 The relationship between Mandatory Document types, Templates and Workflows

 When building the "Create template" step in your workflow, you will need to specify a mandatory document type.
 This mandatory document type is then applied to a document template, and this is how the workflow knows which template to use to create the document.
 So, in our example, of a salary increase the mandatory document type might be called "Salary increase documents" for example.
-The template then might be called "Salary Increase Letter July 2021".
-When we build the workflow step, you'll specify the "Salary increase documents" mandatory document type, and the workflow will use the "Salary Increase Letter July 2021" template that matches the type.
+The template then might be called "Salary Increase Letter".
+When we build the workflow step, you'll specify the "Salary increase documents" mandatory document type, and the workflow will use the "Salary Increase Letter" template that matches the type.

 Adding a Mandatory Document Type